Maximum Agreement Linear Predictors

-This appendix consists of the proofs of theorems in section \ref{Proofs}, additional results of the computer experiments in section \ref{SUPPLE_SEC_EXPERIMENT}, the forms of confidence interval procedures in section \ref{SUPPLE_CI}, and the description of the body fat data set in section \ref{SUPPLE_BF_DATA}.
+\begin{appendices} This Appendices portion consists of the proof of Theorem 1 in section \ref{Proofs}, additional results of the computer experiments in section \ref{SUPPLE_SEC_EXPERIMENT}, the forms of confidence interval procedures in section \ref{SUPPLE_CI}, and the description of the body fat data set in section \ref{SUPPLE_BF_DATA}.